sahilpackt/fork-copy/README.md

 # fork-demo

-This change was done in the repo URL
+This change was done in the demo repo - by some other person